github/licensed-ci/README.md

 This is the default workflow and the behavior in v1.1.0.

 Update cached dependency metadata on the target branch and push changes to origin.
 If `pr_comment` input is set and a pull request is available, a comment is added to the pull request.
+This input is deprecated and will be removed in the next major version.

 #### Branch (`branch`)

-Update cached dependency metadata on a branch named `<branch>/licenses` and opens a pull request to merge the changes into the target branch.
+Update cached dependency metadata on a branch named `<branch>-licenses` and opens a pull request to merge the changes into the target branch.
 If `pr_comment` input is set, it will be added to the body text when creating the pull request.
+This input is deprecated and will be removed in the next major version.

 Manual adjustments to license data or the github/licensed configuration should happen on the new licenses branch.
 Any runs of the action on a `.../licenses` branch will run status checks only - dependency metadata will not be updated.